 Chaga mushroom, also called "cinder conk", often grows on birch trees found in colder climates throughout the world and has been long used by Russian herbalists as a remedy for restoring vitality and maintaining health.

 In addition to sterols, polyphenols and polysaccharides, the mushroom also contains a host of other antioxidant constituents including melanin, superoxide dismutase and triterpenes, like betulin, inotodiol and lupeol.
-It is also gaining recognition around the world for its ability to help inhibit tumor growth via certain anti-mutagenic compounds like betulinic acid which it concentrates in high amounts from birch bark.
-Inonotus obliquus is on our top superfoods list as a #1 mushroom for autoimmune disorders.
+One of its main compounds is betulinic acid which it concentrates in high amounts from birch bark. (*) Inonotus obliquus, and its crusted charcoal-like layer, is also a natural source of melanin.

 Lion's mane is highly valued for its support to the brain and nervous system.
 It is in fact the top medicinal variety for its benefits as a neurotrophic and nootropic superfood.
 Containing two unique compounds, hericenones and erinacines, it has been shown in research since the 1990's to stimulate the synthesis of nerve growth factor and the secretion of proteins that play a major role in the maintenance, survival and regeneration of neurons. (*)